gbraad/fedora-modularity/source/architecture/versioning/managing.rst

 Managing this branching complexity
 ==================================

-Given that the exact and branching policy for a module is currently inconsistent between products, needs to remain flexible, and changes over time, how do we manage this?
+Given that the exact branching policy for a module is currently inconsistent, needs to remain flexible, and changes over time, how do we manage this?
 The question is especially significant given that we are looking at significant changes to the way we divide and release the distribution in the future; our future branching model